eliyaoo32/DepSynt/README.md

 # DepSynt - Reactive Synthesis Tool
 # Introduction
-This is a reactive synthesis tool that uses the concept of dependency in LTL.
+DepSynt is a reactive synthesis and LTL tool that elevates the concept of dependency to LTL.

-Currently, we are working on elevating the Unate concept to the LTL level.
+This project expose 2 tools:
+1) Find dependencies - find maximal set of dependent varialbes in LTL formula.
+2) DepSynt - Synthesis a reactive synthesis specification, separating the problem into 2 sub-problems: A) synthesis strategy of independent out variables.
+B) synthesis strategy of dependent variables.

-# 3rd Parties
+# 3rd Parties Dependencies

-## Libraries
 This tool uses the following 3rd parties:
 - [Boost](https://www.boost.org/) - Common C++ libraries, mainly used for JSON creation and CLI parsing.
 - [Spot](https://spot.lrde.epita.fr/) - Library for LTL and omega-automata manipulation